-- 1. Apply grease (extreme pressure (EP) performance with 1.5-5% molybdenum disulphide, NLGI grade 2), to splines of hydraulic motor (A) shaft. - 2.
+- 1. Apply grease to splines of front hydraulic motor (A) shaft. - 2.
 Install hydraulic motor (A) onto roller shaft (B) and shoulder bolts (C).

-Secure hydraulic motor with two M8 hex flange nuts (A) and torque to 37 lbf·ft (50 N·m) using a 13 mm socket wrench.
+Secure hydraulic motor with two M8 hex flange nuts (A) and torque to 37 lbf-ft (50 N·m) using a 13 mm socket wrench.

 Hydraulic motor must be able to move slightly during operation.
 Tighten to required torque only, and do NOT use washers or shims.
-It is normal for the motor and the hardware to feel somewhat loose after torquing.
+It is normal for the motor to feel somewhat loose after torquing.